crogan/KUEWKinoAnalysis/README.md

 Note that assigning this SCRAM_ARCH (slc7_amd64_gcc700) is required before checking out CMSSW_10_6_5 so that the framework can compile successfully.
 For this use case, SCRAM_ARCH does matter!
-Compile errors have been observed in KUEWKinoAnalysis using CMSSW_10_6_5 when SCRAM_ARCH is not set before setup.
+Compile errors have been observed in KUEWKinoAnalysis when SCRAM_ARCH is not set before checking out CMSSW_10_6_5.

 ### Setup CMSSW area
 Checkout CMSSW_10_6_5.